KaiIkuta/jaxsmap/README.md

 # jaxsmap: Sparse mapping for stellar surface with JAX

-General code for mapping stellar surface featured by starspots and faculae with sparse modeling (Ikuta, Mori et al., in preparation)
+General code for mapping stellar surface featured by starspots and faculae with sparse modeling (Ikuta, Mori, Fukui, Narita, in preparation for ApJ)